-Questions from Rebecca and from Michelle, studying Hamlet
+Questions from Rebecca and Daniel, and from Michelle who is studying Hamlet

 I often think Shakespeare is set apart from other writers because he doesn’t judge his characters.
 You always know what Ben Jonson thinks of his characters, for example, and he often despises them.
 Shakespeare never does.

 Shakespeare also allows what might otherwise seem to be inconsistencies in character, or contradictory elements.
 But that is why actors love to play these roles because those contradictions make them human.
 We are all so full of apparent contradictory elements in our characters, depending on what time of day, or what mood you may find us in.

 With regard to Hamlet, there is a very interesting test of how this works.
 Take the different positions in which the famous “To be or not to be” soliloquy is placed in a) the first quarto, (published in 1603, and sometimes called the “bad” quarto) and b) in the second quarto published in 1604 (the same position it appears in the Folio published seven years after Shakespeare’s death in 1623) .

 In the first (bad) quarto, Hamlet has just encountered the ghost of his dead father on the battlements, and been told his uncle has murdered him, and that he must revenge that death.
 He has, we are told, run into his girlfriend’s bedroom, deeply distressed, but unable to connect with her, has fled the room.
 It is in this state that he plunges into his existential enquiry.
 He contemplates death, and the reasons why he does not commit suicide.